Spain: Screenwriting and Documentary Storytelling

 Eligibility and Selection Process

-This program is open to all Ohio University students with a minimum GPA of 2.0 who are in good judicial standing.
+This program is open to all Ohio University students with a minimum GPA of 2.0 who are in good conduct standing.

 Admission to this program is a on rolling admission procedure, with applications reviewed by the program director as they are received.
 Students who apply early therefore have a better chance for acceptance for one of the limited slots in the program.